Train To The End of The World First Impressions

 Next week cannot come soon enough.
 This is the first show I’ve seen this season, and man, if they can keep up with the plot intrigue and the overall oddness of the show, I think this has the potential to be one of my favorite shows this season.
 But, of course, I can’t say that as we’re only one episode in, and we know nothing about the series aside from what was shown since it’s an original anime.
 But isn’t that the fun part?
 Let’s see where the train tracks take us!

-Blue Dash and Piro Avatar
+Blue Dash Avatar

 BLUEDASH